Matheus2798/stopwatch_Timer42/README.md

 <br>

 ## Timer42
 ### Timer42 is my project of a collection clock's functions.
-I'm working now in this stopwatch and planning the Timer and a clock.
+I'm working now in this stopwatch and planning the Timer and the clock.

 <br>